-We are very glad to be able to join with you in the celebration of your marriage.
+We are glad to join with you in the celebration of your marriage.
 We want you to have a wedding that is joyous and reflects the uniqueness of the hopes and dreams that you have for your marriage.

-You must get a Marriage License and this should be brought to the wedding rehearsal.
+You must get a Marriage Licence and this should be brought to the wedding rehearsal.
 Usually couples have a rehearsal a day or so before their wedding.
-This enables everybody to be more relaxed and composed at the wedding itself.
+This enables everybody to be more relaxed and composed during the wedding itself.
 Ideally all members of the wedding party, readers, and others directly involved, will attend.

 It is an Anglican requirement that at least one of you be baptised.
 Should either of you wish to be baptised, you are invited to ask a parish priest about that.

 Good music enriches a wedding service.
-St Michael’s has a fine pipe organ and an accomplished organist.
+St Michael’s has a pipe organ and an accomplished organist.
 We can help you to choose suitable music from a wide repertoire.
-There is also a sound system, CD player and Ipod connection which can be used, though it is our experience that live sound works best.
+There is also a sound system, CD player and IPod connection which can be used, though it is our experience that live sound works best.
 The organist is able to work with vocal or instrumental soloists if required.
+We can also provide vocal soloists for an additional fee.
 We recommend that you attend the 10am Mass one Sunday to hear and see how the church works.
 This can be an opportunity to discuss music with the organist.

-The Parish provides flowers for the church’s worship each week, except during the seasons of Lent and Advent.
+The Parish provides flowers for the church’s worship each week, except during the seasons of Lent (approximately six weeks leading up to Easter) and Advent (approximately four weeks leading up to Christmas).
 You are welcome to use these arrangements, (which are provided and arranged by volunteers on our flower roster), at no charge.
 Please inform the parish office at least three weeks before your wedding if you wish to use our flowers.
 You may wish to supplement these with personal touches that you provide (e.g. posies on the ends of the pews.)
 These will need to be removed after the ceremony.

 Alternatively, you may wish to provide your own flower arrangements which you will need to do in any case if you are getting married during Lent or Advent and wish to use flowers.
 These will need to be removed after the ceremony.

-The banners you see in the photo above change colour with the liturgical season.
+The banners you see in the photo above change colour with the church season.
+They are not able to be removed for a wedding service.

 The Church fee includes the services of the verger who will assist with your service.
-This fee also includes time for a wedding rehearsal of 1 hour.
-Please note that if you require a longer rehearsal time you must contact the parish office at least two weeks before the scheduled rehearsal date.
+This fee also includes time for a wedding rehearsal of one hour.
+Please note that if you require a longer rehearsal time you must contact the parish office at least two weeks before the scheduled rehearsal date – extra fees will apply.

-You will be invoiced for the Church Fee, and if applicable, the Organist’s Fee, about three weeks before the Wedding, and this should be paid a week before the wedding.
-Cheques should be made out to St Michael’s Churchwardens or you may wish to do a direct deposit into the Churchwarden’s account: 03-0855-0263594-00 (including your name and the word “Wedding” in the details).
+You will be invoiced for the Church Fee, and if applicable, the Organist’s Fee, about three weeks before the Wedding, and this should be paid a week before the event.
+Please pay the Church fee via direct deposit as detailed above (with your name and the word “Wedding” in the details).
+Cheques should be made out to St Michael’s Churchwardens

 Preparation for Marriage